Congratulations on your pregnancy!!! I am so happy for you and only wish you the best in your pregnancy journey.

 8. Learn what foods to Avoid

-- Fish – Avoid fish high in mercury.
+- Fish – While fish may be safe, opt for fish that is low in mercury.

 There are actually many foods that you should avoid during your pregnancy.
 I will create a list of what foods you should be avoiding while you are pregnant in a separate post.